 Members must not use or disclose confidential information for any purpose other than the purpose for which the information was supplied to the member.
 Members should be aware that failure to observe these provisions will impede the performance of Council by inhibiting information flows and undermining public confidence in the Council.
-Failure to observe these provisions may also expose Council to investigation under the Privacy Act 1993 and/or civil litigation.
+Failure to observe these provisions may also expose Council to investigation under the Ombudsmen Act 1975, the Privacy Act 1993 and/or civil litigation.